California is committed to ensuring every voter can cast their ballot privately and independently.

 If you need help marking your ballot, you may choose up to two people to help you.
 This person cannot be:

-Vote centers are available for voters living in Madera, Napa, Nevada, San Mateo, and Sacramento counties.
-See The Voter's Choice Act for more information on the Voter’s Choice Act and vote centers.
+Vote centers are available for voters living in Amador, Butte, Calaveras, El Dorado, Fresno, Los Angeles, Madera, Mariposa, Napa, Nevada, Orange, Sacramento, San Mateo, Santa Clara, and Tuolumne counties.
+See Voter's Choice Act for more information.

-This guide is available at no cost in English, Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai, and Vietnamese.
+This guide is available in audio and large print versions.
+The guide is also available at no cost in English, Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai, and Vietnamese.